-When using props like the ones mentioned above, remember to use a tiny amount so it won’t be visible in the final image.
-Some props can leave an oil stain, so consider the surface where it should be placed but don’t worry, it will not stain the ring.
+When using props like the ones mentioned above, remember to use a tiny amount so they won’t be visible in the final image.
+Some props can leave an oil stain, so consider where the surface should be placed but don’t worry, it will not stain the ring.
 Simply wipe it off after the photoshoot.

 Use soft, diffused lighting by using a lightbox

 Lightbox is commonly used in jewelry photography because it’s the easiest way to achieve soft, diffused lighting.
 You can find it in the market today; however, the lightboxes available in the market are designed for general types of products, other than jewelry.

 Unlike other products on the market, jewelry is the most difficult to photograph because of its qualities.
 It’s tiny, reflective, and at times, finicky.
 Hence, a one-size-fits-all lightbox may not be a solution.
 Consider making a DIY lightbox or scour the internet for jewelry-specific lightboxes like the GemLightbox.

 When it comes to lighting, soft, diffused lighting is the ideal lighting source for jewelry, other than natural lighting.
 The even distribution of light ensures that the rings will be photographed without unattractive glares and shadows.
 Further, pay attention to the position of the lights.
 Turn off the on-camera flash as direct lighting will never provide you with stellar results.
 You can illuminate the ring from the side using LED lights.
 This will add shine and sparkle to the jewelry.